Code-Institute-Submissions/sneakerfans-ms3/TESTING.md

 I used jinja if statements in my templates to hide some elements of the navigation bar from non registered users.
 I manually tested this to make sure everything worked as expected.

 ### Features Only Available to Admin:
 I used jinja if statements to hide some elements of the site from non admin users.
-I also added user authentification in my back end code to make sure a user could not force their way to admin access.
+I also added user authentication in my back end code to make sure a user could not force their way to admin access.
 I tested this manually to ensure all worked as expected.

 ### Users Cannot Access Another Users Profile:
 I used jinja if statements to ensure no user could edit or delete another users additions to the webiste database.
 I manually tested the application to ensure this feature worked as expected.